risawitama/verbose-potato/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## There's not really any training for garbagemen.
+They just pick things up as they go.